IgorZyktin/MediaStorageSystem/README.md

 System for saving media content with tags.

-Initial idea was to build a system in which you could throw media materials in and it will save them without duplicates.
+Initial idea was to build a system in which you could throw media materials in, and it will save them without duplicates.

 From practical side, idea of this repository can be described this way:
 "I want to gather any images related to the movie Blade runner.
 So I'll put inside every related image and await that there will be no duplicates at the end".

 **Currently adding is not yet implemented, so archive is read only.**